 Gravitational Escape Velocity with Saturn V Rocket

 Saturn V was an American rocket used in the NASA space programs.
-The Saturn-powered flight of Apollo 11 to the Moon gives a typical scenario of a rocket reaching near the gravitational escape velocity of the Earth at a high altitude.
+The Saturn-powered flight of Apollo 11 spacecraft to the Moon in 1969 gives a typical scenario of a rocket reaching near the gravitational escape velocity of the Earth at a high altitude.

 In Apollo 11, the Saturn V rocket burned through three stages, each reaching higher velocities and altitudes.
 From the NASA data, you can see the altitude and velocity necessary for orbiting the Earth, as well as the altitude for the escape velocity.